Cascading Country, State and City Kendo UI Dropdowns

 Adding the Country Flag to the DropDownList

-It is relatively trivial to add the country flag to the dropdown list using a Kendo Template.
+Adding the country flag to the dropdown list using a Kendo Template is relatively trivial.
 First, you must download a country flag library.
-There are hundreds of libraries, I used the country-flag library found on GitHub at https://github.com/hampusborgos/country-flags.
-One of the reasons that I chose this library is that it has the name of the flags that is identical to the ISO2 name found in the ISO2 column in the country table in the country-states-cities database.
+There are hundreds of libraries; I used the country flag library found on GitHub at https://github.com/hampusborgos/country-flags.
+One of the reasons that I chose this library is that the flags' names are identical to the ISO2 names found in the ISO2 column in the country table in the country-states-cities database.

-Adding the flag was simple, I just added the URL to the .png flag inside of a Kendo Template.
-Here I used 20px14px which matches the 10x7 ratio of the png files that are 100x70.
-The country-flag library also has the .svg flag files that scale automatically, however, they are much larger than the png files and the SVG files took too long for the dropdowns to properly render.
+Adding the flag was simple.
+I just added the URL to the .png flag inside a Kendo Template.
+Here, I used 20px14px, which matches the 10x7 ratio of the .png files, which are 100x70.
+The country-flag library also has the .svg flag files that scale automatically.
+However, they are much larger than the .png files, and the SVG files took too long for the dropdowns to render correctly.

 Here is the code for the Kendo Template: